 Why is lead generation important?

-Customers today have more options than ever.
 They can choose from multiple brands, buy in-person or online, and compare products to find the best one for their needs.
-With so much information available, you need a creative, effective lead gen strategy to help break through the clutter and get in front of potential customers.
+With so much information available, you need a creative, effective lead gen strategy to get in front of potential customers at the right moment.

 How lead generation works